Disabled Veterans Exemption

 - Who, as of January 1, owns the property that has a Homestead Exemption in place or is eligible for a Homestead Exemption on the property.

 The surviving spouse of a veteran who met the qualifications listed in 2 and 3 above and who, as of Jan.
 1 owns the property that has a Homestead Exemption in place or is eligible for a Homestead Exemption on the property shall be entitled to claim this exemption with the proper certification from the United States Department of Veteran Affairs.
+Also, the unremarried spouse of a veteran killed in action may qualify for the exemption.

 Once granted, this exemption is permanent as long as qualifications are met.
 However, if you move to a new home you will need to file a new application.